Mississippi St shuts down Vandy again for 1st national title

 Tanner and Clark homered in the four-run seventh inning to put the game out of reach against a Vanderbilt offense that managed just seven hits and three runs over the last 25 innings of the finals.

+“We didn’t play our best baseball toward the end,” Vanderbilt coach Tim Corbin said.
+“Getting through regionals was emotional, getting through the super regional was emotional, and this wasn’t easy here.
+And then there was the groundswell of momentum on the other side.
+You could feel it and it was real.”

 Mississippi State knocked out Kumar Rocker (14-4) in the fifth.
+Four of the first five batters in the inning singled, and the projected top-10 draft pick left with his team down 5-0 in his final appearance for Vanderbilt.

+“He’s meant so much to our program, so much to college baseball, so much to the SEC,” Corbin said.
+“He’s the best reflection of his parents.
+That’s high praise.
+He’s just done everything right.
+I love that young man.”

-Four of the first five batters in the inning singled, and Rocker left with his team down 5-0.
-It was the second time in three CWS starts that the projected top-10 draft pick wasn’t at his best, in part because of more shaky defense behind him.
+It was the second time in three CWS starts that Rocker wasn’t at his best, in part because of more shaky defense behind him.

 The Commodores committed six errors in the second and third games of the finals and 13 in seven CWS games.
 The Bulldogs were error-free in their seven games.

 Wednesday’s game ended a CWS unlike any other since it began in 1947.
-There was no CWS last year because of the pandemic, and COVID-19 was never out of mind during the event’s return even though TD Ameritrade Park was at full fan capacity.
+There was no CWS last year because of the pandemic, and COVID-19 was never out of mind during the event’s return even though the stadium was at full fan capacity.

 Positive COVID-19 tests and contact tracing left North Carolina State with only half its roster available in a 3-1 loss to Vanderbilt last Friday.
 By that night, a total of eight players had tested positive and prompted the NCAA to remove the Wolfpack from the tournament because of COVID-19 protocols.